Profile

 He read music at the University of Oxford, having to turn down a Foundation Scholarship to study Composition at the Royal College of Music.
 He is currently on a Masters course in Composition for Film and TV at the National Film and Television School.

-He is also a pianist and teacher (99% LTCL diploma distinction, National Youth Jazz Collective, Pianoman scholarship), violinist (Junior Royal Academy of Music, Oxford University Orchestra, National Children's Orchestra), keyboard-synth player, and founding member of five-piece jazz-electronic band Wandering Wires
+He is also a pianist and teacher (99% LTCL diploma distinction, National Youth Jazz Collective, Pianoman scholarship), violinist (Junior Royal Academy of Music, Oxford University Orchestra, National Children's Orchestra), keyboard-synth player, and founding member of five-piece jazz-electronic band Wandering Wires.

 In first person

 "The first bit of music I worked out on the piano was the theme for Samuel Whiskers from The World of Peter Rabbit and Friends TV series (1993).
 Growing up I had a penchant for working out themes and improvising, experimenting with combinations of chords and notes, and thereby nurturing my aural skills.
 Discovering notation software at age nine, I was initiated into an exciting world of possibilities: I could cement improvisations in notation or write out transcriptions for a myriad of instruments, and instantly hear them come to life in virtual performances by the software.
-This soon became my main past time, and remained so until it was my work.
+This soon became my main past time, and remained so until it became my job.

-I remember as a young boy hearing the evocative sound of John Barry's "Dances With Wolves" filling the car during a striking sunset.
+An important early memory was hearing the evocative sound of John Barry's "Dances With Wolves" filling the car during a striking sunset.
 It was on a compilation CD of some of Barry's best film themes.
 His music, along with James Horner's score for The Mask of Zorro (my childhood favourite), was a foundation for my desire to become a film composer.

 There is nothing as fulfilling as creating — as transforming a blank canvas into a work of art, imparting a piece of yourself into a sensory and intellectually- stimulating object of beauty — and then experiencing what you have made, and sharing it with others.
 I find that music is the best form of creating; it reaches right into our emotional core.